Death toll in Afghan mosque bombing rises to 33, Taliban say

 No one immediately claimed responsibility, but Afghanistan’s Islamic State affiliate on Friday claimed a series of bombings that happened a day earlier, the worst of which was an attack on a Shiite mosque in northern Mazar-e-Sharif that killed at least 12 Shiite Muslim worshippers and wounded scores more.

 Earlier the Kunduz provincial police spokesman put the death toll at the Malawi Bashir Ahmad Mosque and madrassa compound in Imam Saheb at two dead and six injured.
-Mujahid later tweeted the higher casualty numbers tweeting “we condemn this crime . . . and express our deepest condolences to the victims.”
+Mujahid later posted the higher casualty numbers on Twitter, writing in part: “We condemn this crime ... speedy recovery to the wounded, and express our deepest condolences to the victims.”

 Friday’s bombing is the latest in a series of deadly attacks across Afghanistan.
 Mujahid called the perpetrator’s of the Kunduz attack “seditionists and evil elements.”